Some Fock spaces with depth two action: Generating functions

 \end{proof}

 Since $B-X$ is an upper-triangular matrix with only 1s along the main diagonal, its inverse exists for a finite family of $\{u_i\}$, and in a strictly formal sense for an infinite family.
-In the next section, we will discuss conditions under which $(B-X)^{-1}$ (and $W$) is a bounded operator on $\mc{F}_{\gamma, \phi}(\mc{B})\otimes \ell^2$.
+In the next section, we will discuss conditions under which $(B-X)^{-1}$, and $W$, are bounded operators on $\mc{F}_{\gamma, \phi}(\mc{B})\otimes \ell^2$.

-Since $W$ contains all the information about the multivariate $W$'s, it be considered as a kind of generating function for them.
-By constructing certain corresponding operators on a matricial Fock space construction, we can view $W$ as a genuine generating function of these operators.
+Since $W$ contains all the information about the multivariate $W$'s, it should be considered as a generating function $W(u_i : i \in \mf{N})$.
+By constructing certain corresponding operators on a matricial Fock space construction, we can view $W$ as a more traditional generating function of these operators.

 \begin{Defn} Let $\mc{D}$ be a $\ast$-algebra; below we will take $\mc{D} = \mc{L}(\ell^2)$. $\mc{B} \otimes \mc{D}$ is naturally a $\mc{D}$-bimodule.
 On the Fock space

 we consider operators indexed by elements of $\mc{B} \otimes \mc{D}$